sdavids/sdavids.de-homepage/SECURITY.md

 ## Supported Versions

-This project will always provide security fixes for the latest version, e.g. if the latest version is v1.1.x, then we will provide security fixes for v1.1.x.
+This project will not provide security fixes.

 ## Reporting a Vulnerability